dShvetsov/intellij-deps-kotlinx.coroutines/IntelliJ-patches.md

 with `.softLimitedParallelism`, e.g., `.limitedParallelism(1)` may be used as a synchronization manager and in this case exceeding the parallelism limit would eliminate this (likely expected) side effect.

+### General parallelism compensation

+`runBlocking` is not the only operation that causes thread starvation.
+In the IntelliJ platform, we are also dealing with the acquisition of read lock, which is essentially a blocking operation on a monitor.
+Any code can block on this monitor, which results in a deadlock when there are no threads in a limited-thread dispatcher that are able to cancel the cancelling coroutines.
+We provide a user-visible function for parallelism compensation for arbitrary blocking operation.

 ### API
 - `runBlockingWithParallelismCompensation` - an analogue of `runBlocking` which also compensates parallelism of the associated coroutine dispatcher when it decides to park the thread
 - `CoroutineDispatcher.softLimitedParallelism` – an analogue of `.limitedParallelism` which supports
   parallelism compensation
+- `runAndCompensateParallelism` - a wrapper for an arbitrary blocking operation that initiates parallelism compensation after deadline.

 ## Asynchronous stack traces for flows in the IDEA debugger